-If you want to invest in Philadelphia real estate, one of the best options would be to invest in a single-family home.
+If you want to invest in Pennsylvania real estate, one of the best options would be to invest in a single-family home.
 But how do you know when you have found the right one?
-We can help you find the right Philadelphia house using the 10 questions below!
+We can help you find the right Pennsylvania house using the 10 questions below!

 Question 1: What are your long and short-term goals for the property?